PitPik/circularjs/todo/README.md

 In the index.html you will now recognise 2 ```cr-component``` definitions, ```app``` and ```list```, their templates for rendering defined by ```cr-template-for``` and the definition of where the templates should be rendered into defined by ```cr-container``` (which can have a value ```prepend``` if you want to not append but prepend the rendering).

-In our case here, we have a very special edge-case situation: Not only the components are nested, which is a quite common case, but also the templates are nested, and this is the reason for the previously mentioned ```cr-container="prepend"``` and the last line of the code in ```app.js```, but I'll get back to this later on.
+In our case here, we have a very special edge-case situation: Not only the components are nested, which is a quite common case, but also the templates are nested, and this is the reason for the previously mentioned ```cr-container="prepend"```.

 ### The JS code (app.js)